 Working Group Chairmen

-Working Group Chairmen (WGC) are the point-of-contact between the TA and their respective working groups.
+Working Group Chairmen (WGC) are the points-of-contact between the TA and their respective working groups.

-The main objective of the WGC is to ensure that their group is healthy and is functioning in a way that benefits The Testnet.
+The main objective of the WGC is to ensure that their group is healthy and is functioning in a way that benefits the Testnet.

-The WGC shall set, and keep up to date, short- and long time goals for their group.
+The WGC shall set, and keep up to date, short, medium, and long time goals for their group.

-The WGC may add or remove members from his group as she/he sees fit to ensure that the group is functioning optimally, and that there is a healthy working environment for the people involved.
+The WGC may add or remove members from his group as she/he sees fit to ensure that the group is functioning optimally and that there is a healthy working environment for the people involved.

 The WGC is responsible for maintaining and updating documentation as described in chapter 5 of this document.
 This includes managing and updating document-permissions for the documents he/she is responsible for.